gooddata/gooddata-ui-sdk/README.md

 ## Status

-This repo is currently in semi-cowboy development mode:
+This repo is currently in pre-release quality:

--   `rush build` must never fail
+-   continuous integration is in place
--   `rush test-once` must never fail
+-   automated checks to verify build + unit tests
--   storybooks may fail for now
+-   end-to-end visual regression tests are in place but not yet run during checks
--   live examples may fail to compile (they are not managed by Rush)
+-   live examples are included in monorepo but disconnected from Rush; they may fail to build

 Progress and tasks are tracked in RAIL-1791.